juju/docs/src/en/getting-started-jaas.md

 </table>

 After you press `Deploy changes` you can adjust your model name and choose a public cloud to deploy to.
-When you select a cloud, you will see where to enter your cloud credentials.
+When you select a cloud, you will be guided through the process of entering credentials for it.

 ![jaas-choose-cloud](./media/jaas-choose-cloud.png)